 I know not a lot of people have this life.
 I forget sometimes because I meet people and they ask me what I do and I say, “Oh, I work for myself.
 I’m a coach.”
 And they say, “Oh, I’ve heard of that.
 I know someone who’s a coach.
 I thought about blah, blah, blah.”
 Then when we get into it and they say, “oh, where do you work?”
 I’m like, “Well, mostly from my house, other times from office space, other times I go to a couple of coffee shops that I like, but I do whatever I want and my schedule is whatever I want and the money I make is also whatever I want and whatever I create it to be.”
 And that’s freedom.

 Freedom is not being without responsibility.
 Freedom is taking full responsibility for what you want to create, do and be in the world, which is scary, right?
 Which is why after being a slave your whole life, someone offers you freedom, you might just not move very quickly.

 But I would like to think that if you’re watching this video, that’s something that you’re cognizant of and something that you’re trying to address in your life.

 How do you define your freedom?
 How do you go out and get your freedom?

-Because I guarantee you deserve it.
-I guarantee you have access to it.
+Because I guarantee you, you deserve it.
+I guarantee you, you have access to it.

 You do that by taking your destiny into your own hands.
 If you’re finding yourself stagnating in your business, if you’re finding yourself not hitting your goals, not moving forward, then I would really like to compel you to reassess what freedom means to you.
 It doesn’t have to be entrepreneurship.
 I would say at the very least, it probably is intrapreneurship right?
-You could still work for someone else, but people, be accountable and responsible for your talents and the results that you create.
-But you waiting around for someone to tell you what to do or a team give you what you want just seems silly.
+You could still work for someone else, but be fully accountable and responsible for how your talents are going to be used and the results that you create.
+But waiting around for someone to tell you what to do or to give you what you want just seems silly.